When it comes to financial matters, women worry more and sleep less than men, according a new CreditCards.com poll.

 Even though card balances have increased approximately $36.1 billion since CreditCards.com conducted its May 2015 money worries poll, according to the Federal Reserve, card balances are still below the $1 trillion level reached when the recession began at the end of 2007.
 Today, the average credit card-holding adult carries approximately $5,540 in card debt, according to CreditCards.com calculations.

-stressful for all
+Retirement is stressful for all

 While the overarching percentage of adults losing sleep over money worries hasn’t worsened since last year, there is one money worry that seems to weigh heavily on consumers’ minds year after year: saving for retirement.